Too much yeast growth on your skin or scalp may lead to an infection. Though the condition can occur at any age, children are more susceptible to it.

 Scalp yeast infections are relatively common and easy to treat with various OTC antifungals and home remedies.

-In addition, there are a host of natural shampoos, foams, and oils explicitly designed to manage signs of the disease.
+In addition, there are a host of natural shampoos, foams, and oils, like the ones WOW Skin Science offers, that are explicitly designed to manage signs of the disease.
 However, many conditions show symptoms that resemble scalp yeast infections, which is why the only definite way to know is to visit a doctor for a skin lesion KOH exam.

 Early diagnosis and treatment can help get Candida under control and prevent it from spreading to other parts of your body.